 Who is this guy?

-I’m a writer who creates smart stories and experiences enabled by my unique combination of skills, developed over a long career.
+I’m a writer who creates smart stories and experiences that connect and bring value.
+I have a unique combination of editorial and content skills, developed over a long career.
 The result is delivering powerful results.

 This site for has evolved into a place where I share what I’ve learned from creating and managing content for millions of people and some of the world’s most powerful brands including Microsoft, Xbox, and AT&T Entertainment.
 It’s been pretty awesome.